thsur/wordpress-global-meta-box-order/global-meta-box-order/Readme.txt

 Read on and add some of the configuration settings that follow to the  container above.
 When done, you might also want to have a look at the [example configuration](#example_config) near the end of this document.

 Please keep in mind that you need to be logged in as any user but your blueprint user to see a setting applied.
-Again, the [_User Switching_](https://wordpress.org/plugins/user-switching/) plugin might come in handy.
+Again, the [*User Switching*](https://wordpress.org/plugins/user-switching/) plugin might come in handy.

-### Screens To Operate On
+= Screens To Operate On =

 By default, the plugin operates on the post, page, and custom post type editing screens, and the dashboard.